Credit reduction state

-Summary Definition: A state with unpaid federal loans that diminish the maximum tax credit local employers can claim when paying federal unemployment taxes.
+Summary definition: A state where the maximum tax credit local employers can claim when paying federal unemployment taxes is diminished due to that state owing unpaid federal loans.

 A credit reduction state is a state that borrowed funds from the federal government to cover its unemployment insurance benefits but hasn’t repaid those funds within a specified timeframe.